milahu/the-preparation-by-doug-casey-2025/readme.md

 **Skip the debt.
 Build the man.**

-What if you could trade four stagnant years in lecture halls for four years of adventure—emerging as a debt‑free EMT, pilot, welder, web/app builder, rancher, and entrepreneur all in one?
+What if you could trade four stagnant years in lecture halls for four years of adventure — emerging as a debt‑free EMT, pilot, welder, web/app builder, rancher, and entrepreneur all in one?

 **The Preparation** is the field manual for young men (and the parents who love them) who know the old college formula is broken and want a roadmap that actually forges competence, confidence, and real‑world value.

-Written by three generations—legendary investor and bestselling author Doug Casey, entrepreneur Matt Smith, and twenty‑year‑old “beta tester” Maxim Smith — this book distills their hard‑won wisdom into a four‑year, 16‑cycle program you can start tomorrow.
+Written by three generations — legendary investor and bestselling author Doug Casey, entrepreneur Matt Smith, and twenty‑year‑old “beta tester” Maxim Smith — this book distills their hard‑won wisdom into a four‑year, 16‑cycle program you can start tomorrow.

-- **16 themed cycles** — Medic, Cowboy, Pilot, Fighter, Hacker, Maker, and more—each built around a hands‑on “Anchor Course” that forces you to learn by doing, not by cramming.
+- **16 themed cycles** — Medic, Cowboy, Pilot, Fighter, Hacker, Maker, and more — each built around a hands‑on “Anchor Course” that forces you to learn by doing, not by cramming.
 - **Earn‑while‑you‑learn design** shows you exactly how to pay your way through each cycle and graduate debt‑free.
 - **Cost: roughly one year of tuition** – yet delivers four years of marketable skills, global travel, and a network of do‑ers, not talkers.
-- **Foundational philosophy** rooted in Stoicism and Renaissance thinking so you don’t just master tasks—you master yourself.
+- **Foundational philosophy** rooted in Stoicism and Renaissance thinking so you don’t just master tasks — you master yourself.
 - **Bullet‑proof curriculum** : step‑by‑step schedules, book lists, online courses,
   and locations for every skill so you’re never guessing what to do next.
-- **Battle‑tested results** —Maxim used the program to rack up EMT shifts on Oregon wildfires, fly solo over the Rockies, ranch in Uruguay, and sail the Strait of Magellan before he turned twenty.
+- **Battle‑tested results** — Maxim used the program to rack up EMT shifts on Oregon wildfires, fly solo over the Rockies, ranch in Uruguay, and sail the Strait of Magellan before he turned twenty.

 **The Problem:**